ionic-team/ionic-conference-app/README.md

 Scenarios to cover - examples

 Application wide variables
-Service with bindings/injection - to get data from server
+Service with providers/injection - to get data from server

-How to inject bindings - error with type casting?
+How to inject providers - error with type casting?
 Using HTTP - how to?

 Promises?